-The use of your personal computer in the classroom is allowed for taking notes and working on in-class activities.
-Please do not use your personal computer or any other device -tablet or phone- for other purposes during class time.
-Using your devices in the classroom for other activities not only distracts you, but can also disturb your instructor and classmates.
+The course takes place in FNB 2070, a lab where you will have individual access to an iMac for your class work.
+Please don't use this computer or any other device -laptop, tablet or phone- for other purposes during class time.
+Using the lab computer or your devices for other activities not only distracts you, but can also disturb your instructor and classmates.
 Working on assignments for other courses or engaging in text messaging and social media during class time will have a negative impact on your participation and in-class activities grades.